The Grand Tour: The Grand Tour race tracks

-Series 4–5 (2019–present)
+Series 4–6 (2019–2024): Roadtrip specials

 On 13 December 2018, Amazon announced that The Grand Tour had been renewed for a fourth series.
-With this, Amazon and the team have retired the current studio and audience format, including talk segments such as Conversation Street, track and lap time content on The Eboladrome and other smaller features, in favour of films dedicated to road trips and adventure specials.
-The new format focuses on these individual adventures which see the presenters travelling from one location to another in a selection of vehicles they have chosen for the task, in a similar manner to the feature-length specials of Top Gear, though expanding beyond cars.
-The first special titled "Seamen", was set on the Mekong Delta in Cambodia and Vietnam and released on 13 December 2019.
-The second special, set in Réunion and Madagascar and entitled "A Massive Hunt", was originally set to be released on 18 December 2020, but released a day ahead of schedule on 17 December 2020.
-A third special, called "Lochdown", was filmed in Scotland in October 2020 and released on 30 July 2021.
-A fourth special, called 'Carnage A Trois' was filmed in the United Kingdom in early 2021 and was released on 17 December 2021.
+With this, Amazon and the production team retired the studio and audience format in favour of films dedicated to road trips and adventure specials.
+The new format focuses on these individual adventures which see the presenters travelling from one location to another in a selection of vehicles they have chosen for the task, in a similar manner to the feature-length specials of Top Gear, though expanding beyond cars, as did Top Gear on occasion.

+The first episode, titled "Seamen", was filmed on the Mekong Delta in Cambodia and Vietnam and released on 13 December 2019.
+A second episode, titled "A Massive Hunt", was filmed in Réunion and Madagascar.
+It was originally set to be released on 18 December 2020 but was released a day ahead of schedule on 17 December 2020.
+A third episode, titled "Lochdown", was filmed in Scotland in October 2020 and was released on 30 July 2021.
+A fourth episode, titled "Carnage A Trois", was filmed in the United Kingdom in early 2021 and was released on 17 December 2021 as the final episode of the fourth series.

-A fifth special was originally scheduled to be filmed outside of the United Kingdom in mid-2021, however, due to the COVID-19 pandemic, travel restrictions meant this couldn’t happen until March 2022, when filming for the fifth special commenced in Norway travelling through Sweden and concluding in Finland.
-Said fifth special, "A Scandi Flick", was released on 16 September 2022, as the first episode of the fifth series.
-In June 2022, filming for a sixth special began in Poland, before travelling to Czech Republic, Slovakia, Hungary and Slovenia.
+A fifth episode was originally scheduled to be filmed outside of the United Kingdom in mid-2021; however, due to the COVID-19 pandemic, travel restrictions meant this could not happen until March 2022, when filming for the fifth episode began in Norway before travelling through Sweden and concluding in Finland.
+Titled "A Scandi Flick", it was released on 16 September 2022, as the first episode of the fifth series.
+In June 2022, filming for the sixth episode began in Poland before travelling through Czech Republic, Slovakia, Hungary and concluding in Slovenia.
+Titled "Eurocrash", it was released on 16 June 2023.
+In May 2023, filming for a seventh episode began in Mauritania and concluded in Senegal.
+Titled "Sand Job", it was released on 16 February 2024 as the final episode of the fifth series.

+In September 2023, filming for an eighth episode began in Zimbabwe, which concluded in Botswana.
+Titled "One for the Road", it was released on 13 September 2024 as the only episode of the sixth series.
+The episode marks the end of Clarkson, Hammond, and May's working collaboration after 22 years.